-Tracing of electrical activity of the heart which shows your heart rate and rhythm
+Tracing of the electrical activity of the heart that shows your heart rate and rhythm

-ECG (electrocardiogram) is a tracing of the electrical activity of the heart.
+ECG (electrocardiogram) is a tracing of the heart's electrical activity.
 Several electrodes - sticky patches - are attached to the chest, arms, and legs.
 Leads (wires) then connect the electrodes to the ECG machine.
 Every cardiac cycle (heartbeat) produces tiny electrical signals.
-The ECG machine amplifies and records these signals on paper for a period of time, allowing detailed analysis of any abnormalities.
+The ECG machine amplifies and records these signals on paper for a period of time, allowing detailed analysis of abnormalities.
 The procedure takes about 5-10 minutes and is noninvasive and painless.
 The ECG machine does not generate any external electrical current and only passively records electrical potentials produced by cardiac activity.

-6 limb leads: 3 unipolar, aVR connected to right arm, aVL to left arm, aVF to left foot;
+6 limb leads: 3 unipolar, aVR connected to the right arm, aVL to the left arm, aVF to the left foot;

-and 3 bipolar, I from left arm to right arm, II from left leg to righ arm, III from left leg to left arm
+and 3 bipolar, I from left arm to the right arm, II from left leg to the right arm, III from left leg to left arm

 A typical electrocardiogram of one cardiac cycle consists of a P wave, a QRS complex, a T wave, and sometimes a U wave.
 The baseline voltage of the ECG is known as the isoelectric line.

 An ECG will be normally recorded during the first appointment with Dr Ruzicka.
-It is usually not necessary during follow-up appointments with the exception of patients with ongoing heart rhythm problems or baseline abnormalities.
+It is usually unnecessary during follow-up appointments, except for patients with ongoing heart rhythm problems or baseline abnormalities.
 It is a completely safe test with no known risks.

-An ECG shows heart rate, indicates whether heart rhythm is steady or irregular and it can locate the part of the heart muscle which is responsible for the problems.
-An ECG is a basic part of a cardiology consultation for assessing patients with chest pain, palpitations, murmurs, dizziness and blackouts, for monitoring during anaesthesia and in critically ill patients.
+An ECG shows heart rate, indicating whether the heart rhythm is steady or irregular, and it can locate the part of the heart muscle responsible for the problems.
+An ECG is a basic part of a cardiology consultation for assessing patients with chest pain, palpitations, murmurs, dizziness and blackouts.
+It is also used for monitoring during anaesthesia and in critically ill patients.

-The test will be explained and you will be asked to remove any necessary articles of clothing above the waist.
-Since access to your ankles is needed, it is helpful if ladies could avoid wearing tights.
-Ten electrode stickers will be attached to your chest, shoulders and ankles and then connected to an ECG machine.
+Dr Ruzicka will explain the test, and you will be asked to remove any necessary articles of clothing above the waist.
+Since access to your ankles is needed, it is helpful for women to avoid wearing tights.
+Ten electrode stickers will be attached to your chest, shoulders and ankles and connected to an ECG machine.

-The stickers will be removed and you will be able to get dressed.
+The ECG electrodes will be removed, and you will be able to get dressed.
 The ECG tracing will be reported by Dr Ruzicka and discussed with you during the consultation.